 Conclusion

 This contribution reports the results of EE1-1.4, which studies the joint design of rotation and flipping operations on the input and output of NNLF.
-The proposed method provides 0.06%, 0.41%coding gain for RA and LDB compared with NNVC-7.1 LOP2, and provides 0.13%, x.xx% coding gain for RA and LDB compared with NNVC-7.1 with HOP2.
+The proposed method provides 0.06%, 0.41%coding gain for RA and LDB compared with NNVC-7.1 LOP2, and provides 0.13%, 0.33%coding gain for RA and LDB compared with NNVC-7.1 with HOP2.
 Considering the good trade-off performance, it is suggested to adopt this method into the next version of NNVC common software.

 Reference